 - Calculate the appropriate size of the garden required.
 The size of your roof and downspout setup will determine the size needed to accommodate the water flow.
 There must also be adequate space in the yard;

-- A soil and drainage test to determine soil type, water infiltration rate and if soil amendments will be necessary;
+- A soil and drainage assessment to determine soil type, water infiltration rate and if soil amendments will be necessary;

 - Determine the amount of sunshine the location receives for appropriate plants;